opensearch-project/project-website/_posts/2025-11-25-Introducing-Resource-Sharing.md

 ## Access levels

-An **access level** defines a set of permissions that apply to an individual resource.
-Plugins that create sharable resources must declare the access levels associated with each type.
-Access levels build progressively on one another.
+**Access Level** is a group of permissions that are applicable to a single resource.
+Each plugin that creates sharable resources must specify a list of access levels associated with the sharable resource.
+Access Levels progressively give more access to what a user can do with the given resource.

-A helpful mental model is the sharing experience in a common collaboration tool:
+A good mental model for Access Levels is the familiar Google Docs sharing model where the owner of a Google doc can share the doc at 4 different levels.

-* **Viewer** – Users can view the resource.
+- Viewer - Users at Viewer level can read the Google document
-* **Commenter** – Users can view the resource and leave comments.
+- Commenter - Users at the Commenter level can read the document and leave comments
-* **Editor** – Users can view, comment on, and edit the resource.
+- Editor - Editors can read, comment and edit the document
-* **Full access** – Users can view, edit, comment on, and share the resource.
+- Full Access - Users with Full Access can read, edit, comment and share the document

-In resource sharing, these capabilities map to action groups, which the plugin defines.

 ---